CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    print(d)

-The use of the ``get`` method to simplify this counting loop ends up being a very commonly used “idiom” in Python and we will use it many times in the rest of the book.
+The use of the ``get`` method to simplify this counting loop ends up being a very commonly used "idiom" in Python and we will use it many times in the rest of the book.
 So you should take a moment and compare the loop using the ``if`` statement and ``in`` operator with the loop using the ``get`` method.
 They do exactly the same thing, but one is